OctopusDeploy/docs/docs/guides/elastic-and-transient-environments/keeping-deployment-targets-up-to-date.md

 **Why isn&#39;t my trigger working?**
 The verbose logs usually contain the reason why a project trigger didn't take any action.
 For example:

-`Auto-deploy: Machine 'Local' does not need to run release '2.6.6' for project 'My Project' and tenant '&lt;none&gt;' because it already exists on the machine or is pending deployment.`
+`Auto-deploy: Machine 'Local' does not need to run release '2.6.6' for project 'My Project' and tenant <none> because it already exists on the machine or is pending deployment.`
 :::

 ## Next steps {#Keepingdeploymenttargetsuptodate-Nextsteps}